PeteChicchetti/PeteChicchetti/README.md

 <h1>Hi, I'm Pete 👋</h1>

-<p>I am a certified Full Stack Web Developer with a passion for technology and continuous learning.</p>
+- Certified Full Stack Web Developer with a passion for technology and continuous learning.

-- Full Stack Javascript (MERN)
+- I develop full stack applications using both Vanilla JavaScript and the MERN Stack.

-- MySQL, MongoDB, GraphQL
+- Proficient in MySQL, MongoDB, GraphQL.

-- Experience with Wordpress
+- Experience with WordPress.